Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/logiciels/index.rst

           $ module -r spider '.*gromacs.*'

     --------------------------------------------------------------------------------------
       For detailed information about a specific "gromacs" package (including how to load the modules) use the module's full name.
 Note that names that have a trailing (E) are extensions provided by other modules.
 For example:

-         $ module spider gromacs/2024.1
+         $ module spider gromacs/2024.4
     --------------------------------------------------------------------------------------

-    [ofisette@ip09 ~]$ module spider gromacs/2023.2
+    [alice@ip09 ~]$ module spider gromacs/2024.4

     --------------------------------------------------------------------------------------
-      gromacs: gromacs/2023.2
+      gromacs: gromacs/2024.4
     --------------------------------------------------------------------------------------
         Description:
           GROMACS is a versatile package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.
-This is a GPU enabled build, containing both MPI and threadMPI builds.

         Properties:
           Chemistry libraries/apps / Logiciels de chimie

-        You will need to load all module(s) on any one of the lines below before the "gromacs/2023.2" module is available to load.
+        You will need to load all module(s) on any one of the lines below before the "gromacs/2024.4" module is available to load.

-          StdEnv/2020  gcc/9.3.0  cuda/11.4  openmpi/4.0.3
+          StdEnv/2023  gcc/12.3  openmpi/4.1.5
-          StdEnv/2020  gcc/9.3.0  openmpi/4.0.3
+          StdEnv/2023  gcc/12.3  openmpi/4.1.5  cuda/12.2

         Help:
           Description